derahn/Music-landing-page/README.md

 # Music landing page

 This is a simple design of a music landing page.
-The inspiration for this page is the well renowned African artist _Burna boy._
+The inspiration for this page is from the well renowned African artist _Burna boy._

 ## Contents

 ---

 - img
 - Index.html
 - style.css